hyperledger/besu/docs/Permissions/Permissioning.md

 Alternatively, update the [`permissions_config.toml`](#permissions-configuration-file) file directly and use the [`perm_reloadPermissionsFromFile`](../Reference/JSON-RPC-API-Methods.md#perm_reloadpermissionsfromfile) method to update the whitelists.

+Updates to the permissions configuration file persist across node restarts.

 To view the accounts whitelist, use the [`perm_getAccountsWhitelist`](../Reference/JSON-RPC-API-Methods.md#perm_getAccountsWhitelist) method.